 A journey one way takes around 7 hours but is much more scenic and relaxing than the road route.
 You can buy tickets online up to 1 month in advance from the excellent baolau.vn website which we’ve successfully used many times for rail tickets.

 Road.
 Getting Around Cambodia by Bus

 With the lack of a rail network, buses are the way to travel for the majority of travel in Cambodia.
 Phnom Penh acts as the central hub and you might find yourself back there a few times to head somewhere new.

-Busses serve all the main towns marked on the map above and far beyond.
-You can book bus tickets for the main providers online using the simple baolau.vn website and show the ticket on your phone when boarding.
+Buses serve all the main towns marked on the map above and far beyond.
+You can book bus tickets for the main providers online using simple baolau.vn website and show the ticket on your phone when boarding.

 Asia Win Alliance, Mekong Express and Giant Ibis are the bus companies recommended for visitors.
 You might save a dollar or two by using another company but you get what you pay for in terms of comfort and service.

 Phnom Penh is a modest country capital by world standards but for us, this just adds to its charm and chilled vibe.
 There’s more than enough to keep you occupied for a few days and due to the layout of Cambodia you might find yourself back here as you explore the country.

 Highlights include the stunning Royal Palace, still home to the King of Cambodia, the National Museum full of fascinating Angkor artefacts and the Wat Phnom temple from which the city gets its name.

 Harder to absorb but a must visit nonetheless are the Killing Fields and the Tuol Sleng Museum of Genocidal Crimes.
 Both graphically retell in detail the horrors which unfolded under the Khmer Rouge Regime in the 1970s.
 The Museum is in the city with the killing fields around 17km to the south so a Tuk tuk is the way to go.